DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   following the IPv6 header, as proposed in RFC https://mails.dpdk.org/archives/dev/2020-August/177257.html.

-* vhost: Vhost-user dequeue zero-copy support will be removed in 20.11.
-  The only known user is OVS where the feature is still experimental, and has not received any update for 2.5 years.
-  This feature faces reliability issues and is often conflicting with new features being implemented.

 * security: The API ``rte_security_session_create`` takes only single mempool for session and session private data.
 So the application need to create mempool for twice the number of sessions needed and will also lead to